plakich/eca/README.md

 ## Limitations <a name="limitations"></a>

-By default, ECA fires on page load, and for now, this can’t be changed (see future updates below).
-Furthermore, ECA only works with elements that are there when the page loads, so elements added dynamically with createElement won’t be taken into account (again, see <a name="future-updates">future updates</a> below).
+By default, ECA fires on DCL, and for now, this can’t be changed (see future updates below).
+Furthermore, ECA only works with elements that are there when the document is parsed, so elements added dynamically with createElement won’t be taken into account (again, see <a name="future-updates">future updates</a> below).

 Also, ECA changes styles dynamically by writing to the style attribute, so to use ECA you have to make sure your Content Security Policy allows for this.
 (In the future, if we could set animation delays dynamically using CSS counter values with calc, there’d be no need to use inline styles, but until then, it’s the most flexible way to do this.)